Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 your infrastructure or software.

-6) deriving &amp; integration in graphite.
+6) deriving &amp; integration in Graphite.

-The graphite documentation for derivative() hints at it already ("This function does not normalize for periods of time, as a true derivative would."), but to be entirely clear:
+The Graphite documentation for derivative() hints at it already ("This function does not normalize for periods of time, as a true derivative would."), but to be entirely clear:
 <ul>
-<li>graphite's derivative is not a derivative.
+<li>Graphite's derivative is not a derivative.
 A <a
 href="https://en.wikipedia.org/wiki/Derivative">derivative</a> divides
 difference in value by difference in time.
 Graphite's derivative just returns the value delta's.
 Similar for nonNegativeDerivative.
 If you want an actual derivative, use the somewhat awkwardly named perSecond() function.</li>
-<li>graphite's integral is not an integral either.
+<li>Graphite's integral is not an integral either.
 An <a
 href="https://en.wikipedia.org/wiki/Integral">integral adds the multiplications of the value difference with the time span</a>.
 Graphite's integral just adds up the value differences.
 To my knowledge there's no proper way to do an actual integral, but luckily this is an uncommon operation anyway.
- Note also that graphite's integral just skips null values, so a value at each point in time can be lower than it should, due to nulls that preceded it.</li>
+ Note also that Graphite's integral just skips null values, so a value at each point in time can be lower than it should, due to nulls that preceded it.</li>
  </ul>

-Maybe for a future stable graphite release this can be reworked.  for now, just something to be aware of.
+Maybe for a future stable Graphite release this can be reworked.  for now, just something to be aware of.

-7) graphite quantization
+7) Graphite quantization
 We already saw in the consolidation paragraph that for multiple points per interval, last write wins.
 But you should also know that any data point submitted gets the timestamp rounded down.
-Let's say you record points every 10 seconds but submit a point with timestamp at 10:02:59, in graphite this will be stored at 10:02:50.
+Let's say you record points every 10 seconds but submit a point with timestamp at 10:02:59, in Graphite this will be stored at 10:02:50.
-So it's important that you make sure to submit points at consistent intervals, aligned to your graphite retention intervals (e.g. every 10s, submit on timestamps divisible by 10)
+So it's important that you make sure to submit points at consistent intervals, aligned to your Graphite retention intervals (e.g. every 10s, submit on timestamps divisible by 10)